Low Testosterone Treatment FAQ's

 Can Testosterone Levels Be Restored Naturally?

-• Eat a balanced diet with carbs, proteins, and fats.
+• Eating a balanced diet: include carbohydrates, proteins, and healthy fats.

-• Do high-intensity training and weight lifting to boost testosterone.
+• Exercising regularly, such as high-intensity training and weight lifting, can boost testosterone production.

-• Get at least 8 hours of sleep each night to optimise testosterone.
+• Getting quality sleep: aim for at least 7 to 8 hours each night to optimise hormone balance.

 What Is TRT (Testosterone Replacement Therapy)?